benarmstead/mgiv/README.md

 # MGIV
 ## Minimalist Gtk Image Viewer

-MGIV is an image viewer written in python and GTK
+MGIV is an image viewer written in python and GTK.

 # Instalation